Architecture of Manchester: History

 The Roman fort, Mamucium, on the sandstone bluff at the junction of the Rivers Irwell and Medlock gave Castlefield its name.
 The fort's remains including a short, seven feet high section of wall are protected as a scheduled monument.
 The Romans left Mamucium in 410 AD and the settlement was subsequently occupied by Saxons who renamed it Manigcastre.
 It was taken by the Danes in 870 AD, the significance of which is seen in the street patterns and names.
 The gate suffix in Deansgate and Millgate derives from the Old Norse gata meaning road.
-In the tenth century the cliff at the junction of the Irwell and the Irk became the preferred site when a church dedicated to St Mary was built at St Mary's Gate and the Danish town grew around it.
+In the 10th century, the cliff at the junction of the Irwell and the Irk became the preferred site when a church dedicated to St Mary was built at St Mary's Gate and the Danish town grew around it.
 The settlement was important enough to be given the right to strike coinage by King Canute.

 There has been a church on the site of the cathedral since 1215.
 Another medieval survival is the Hanging Bridge across the filled-in Hanging Ditch, a stream south of the cathedral.
 All that remains are two sandstone arches now incorporated into the cathedral's visitor centre.
 When Thomas De la Warre obtained a licence to refound the church as a collegiate parish church, a college of priests was built of red Collyhurst sandstone on the site of his manor house.
 The college had a large hall, warden's lodgings and rooms for the priests.
-Two ancient halls survive outside the city centre, Clayton Hall is a rare example of a mediaeval moated site and Baguley Hall is a timber-framed hall from the 14th century.
+Two ancient halls survive outside the city centre, Clayton Hall is a rare example of a medieval moated site and Baguley Hall is a timber-framed hall from the 14th century.